11 Incredible Weekend Getaways from Seattle

-Hiking: There is some fantastic hiking on Orcas, which is something that is sorely missing from San Juan Island in our humble opinions.
+Hiking.
+There is some fantastic hiking on Orcas, which is something that is sorely missing from San Juan Island in our humble opinion.
 Two dueling mountains – Turtleback on the west side, Mount Constitution on the east – offers a variety of hiking trails for all skill levels.
 We like the 6.5 mile Turtleback Loop from the south trailhead (but mostly the first bit up to Ships Peak, which has all best views) and the hike from Little Summit up to the top of Mount Constitution (adventurous hikers can do the full loop from the shore of Mountain Lake, which is 8 miles and 1,700 feet of climbing).

-Wine Tasting: There are two places to go wine tasting on the island.
+Wine Tasting.
+There are two places to go wine tasting on the island.
 Orcas Island Winery is on the west side of the island, and is the only traditional winery (in the sense that there’s a big property with a tasting room) on the island.
 It’s locally owned since 2019, and we had a pet-nat rose that we really enjoyed.
 The property is beautiful, with the barn style tasting room as the focal point.
 The second place is Doe Bay Wine Company, which is a teeny tiny locally-owned wine shop in Eastsound where you can taste wines from their house label the Orcas Project, or buy bottles of wine and cider from all over, including the San Juan Islands.

-Exploring Eastsound: Eastsound is the largest town on the island, and it’s a charming little place that is only a couple of blocks in area.
+Exploring Eastsound.
+Eastsound is the largest town on the island, and it’s a charming little place that is only a couple of blocks in area.
 Here are some of our favorite stops:

 - Brown Bear Baking for delectable pastries (NOT GLUTEN FREE, but Alysha loved them as did the broader family we brought them back to)